TechieMaks/eportfolio1/ML.md

 # Machine Learning

-### This module gave me a hands-on introduction to machine learning, blending theory with real-world application.
-I explored key algorithms, worked with Python for data analytics, and learned how to apply ML techniques to solve complex problems.
-Along the way, I also gained insight into the ethical and professional responsibilities that come with working in this field.
-Overall, it helped me build practical skills and confidence in using machine learning in real-life scenarios.
+### This module gave me a practical introduction to machine learning, combining theory with real-world tasks.
+I worked with Python, explored key algorithms, and learned how to apply ML to real problems.
+It also highlighted the ethical and professional responsibilities involved in the field.

 ## [Units 1](https://TechieMaks.github.io/eportfolio1/ML%20-%20Unit%201.pdf)
 ## [Unit 2](https://TechieMaks.github.io/eportfolio1/ML%20-%20Unit%202.pdf)